The Beer Here: Celebrate Oregon Craft Beer Month with These Salem Area Breweries

 Santiam Brewing sits in an industrial park at the southeastern edge of Salem, where it’s been churning out an inventive variety of brews since 2012.

-These days, the community-minded pub pours more than a dozen of its own beers and ciders (the latter crafted with Pacific Northwest apples), including a lineup of cask-conditioned “real ales” that reflect an English pub experience; the beers are conditioned in a cask, rather than a keg, which cuts down on carbonation but imbues the resulting ale (typically served warmer than one might expect) with a balanced flavor profile.
+The community-minded pub pours more than a dozen of its own beers and ciders (the latter crafted with Pacific Northwest apples), including a lineup of cask-conditioned “real ales” that reflect an English pub experience; the beers are conditioned in a cask, rather than a keg, which cuts down on carbonation but imbues the resulting ale (typically served warmer than one might expect) with a balanced flavor profile.
 Santiam pours four house-made and guest cask ales at any given time, making it one of the largest purveyors of the style in the region.

 In addition to the thoughtfully crafted beers and ciders, Santiam’s taproom dishes an English-inspired food menu of breakfast, lunch, and dinner favorites.
 Other fun attractions include live music, trivia nights, and comedy nights.